 What this means in practice is that families with highly academic children may want to probe carefully into stretch and support, including top set pathways, extension opportunities, and the track record for strong GCSE grades in the core subjects.
 For families whose children need structure and consistent teaching more than an ultra-accelerated academic pace, the question becomes whether the current improvement strategy is landing, and whether teaching quality is consistent across departments.

 Sixth form outcomes sit closer to the England mainstream.
-Half of A-level grades are A* to B (50%), compared with an England average of 47.2% for A* to B. The proportion of A* and A grades combined is 16.41% (3.13% A* plus 13.28% A), below the England average of 23.6% for A* and A. (Dataset figures.)
+60% of A-level grades are A* to B. The proportion of A* and A grades combined is 30%, with 20% at A* and 10% at A.

-The school is ranked 1,336th in England and 1st locally in Stanford-le-Hope for A-level outcomes (FindMySchool ranking based on official data).
-This positioning reflects solid performance in line with the middle 35% of schools in England (25th to 60th percentile).
+The school is ranked 578th in England for A-level academic performance and 1st locally in Stanford-le-Hope for sixth-form outcomes (FindMySchool ranking based on official data).
+This positioning reflects a stronger sixth-form academic profile than the older figures suggested.

 For students, this suggests a sixth form that can support credible outcomes for a broad range of learners, with the strongest results likely to come from students who are organised and responsive to clear expectations.